bedapub/kinex/README.md

 ### From source

-1. Create and activate a pytion 3.11 conda venv:
+1. Create and activate a python 3.11 conda venv:

 ```
 conda create --name kinex